Table of Contents[Hide][Show]

 As temperatures rise and air conditioners begin to blast, homeowners have no need to fear the Environmental Protection Agency’s 2020 Freon Phaseout.

-January 2020 marks the EPA mandate to end production of Freon (also known as HCFC-22 and R-22), the primary refrigerant chemical used in residential air conditioning units that has been found to have a significant contributing effect on ozone depletion and global warming.
+January 2020 marked the EPA mandate to end production of Freon (also known as HCFC-22 and R-22), the primary refrigerant chemical used in residential air conditioning units that has been found to have a significant contributing effect on ozone depletion and global warming.
 While this is good news for environmentally conscious consumers, what does this mean to homeowners?

 A Ban Background